 01 of 07

-Keep frequently used craft supplies in plastic boxes, or open containers close to your work area and in plain sight.
-There is nothing more frustrating than trying to complete a craft project and having to stop what you are doing to look for a pair of scissors, glue gun or whatever.
+Keep frequently used craft supplies in plastic boxes or open containers close to your work area and in plain sight.
+There is nothing more frustrating than trying to complete a craft project and having to stop what you are doing to look for a pair of scissors or that elusive glue gun.

 02 of 07

-Assign special places for all of your papers, craft tools, ribbons, etc. When you use your crafting tools, always make sure you return them to their assigned spots right away.
+Assign special places for all of your papers, craft tools, ribbons, etc. Organize your supplies according to the type of craft they are used for––sewing supplies in one place and painting supplies in another.
+When you use your craft supplies, always make sure you return them to their assigned spots right away.

 Do not let things pile up.
-If you store craft supplies in boxes or on shelves, label them.
-It is easy to forget what you put in the boxes.
-It is so much faster to check the outside of marked storage boxes, rather than pulling boxes down from a shelf, opening them and looking inside.
+If you store craft supplies in closed boxes or drawers, label them so you don't forget what you put inside.
+It is much faster to check the outside of marked storage boxes, rather than pulling boxes down from a shelf, opening them, and looking inside.

 03 of 07